 |Starting the fire:|

 Depending on your torch you will want to burn the pellets for a few minutes so that there is a decent fire going in the pellets.
 Let the pellets burn for about 10 minutes to ensure a good coal base has been started.
 Using thermal gloves (like a Pitt Mitt), grab the non-burning side of A-Maze-N, with the other hand remove the plate setter and then pace the A-Maze-N in the bottom of the Big Green Egg.
 Then put the plate setter in the Big Green Egg, legs up.

 Now we’re cooking!

-How Long Does it Take to Smoke Cheese?
+How Long Does it Take to Cold Smoke Cheese

 You’ll notice that I use a tiered rack and frog mats on the grates.
 The tiered rack allows you to smoke more cheese in one batch.
 Frog mats have been lifesavers when smoking cheese, they are coated so they won’t get ruined by the cheese and if you happen to melt some cheese, they clean off easily.
 I highly recommend you get some frog mats as they also help keep the cheese off your greasy grates.
 I have a frog mat on the second tier and just used scissors to cut out a hole for the tiered rack center spindle, very easy to do and doesn’t damage the frog mats.